yonatan-reicher/site/blog/posts/all-the-rust-libraries.md

 - `serde` - A classic.
 Serialize/Deserialize everything.
 Use the `derive` feature flag.
 - `noise` - More advanced random numbers.
 Includes Perlin noise and friends.
+- `dirs` - Get standard directories to save all your application data n stuff.